 Write the supplied data to the file at position.
 When the write method is called, user agents MUST run the steps below (unless otherwise indicated).

-1. If readyState is WRITING, throw a FileException with error code INVALID_STATE_ERR and terminate this overall series of steps.
+1. If readyState is WRITING, throw an InvalidStateError and terminate this series of steps.

 2. Set readyState to WRITING.